Screening, Brief Intervention, and Referral to Treatment (SBIRT)

-SBIRT does not require extensive education or training and can be implemented by a variety of healthcare providers, including nurses, social workers, and health educators.
+SBIRT does not require extensive education or training.
+It can be implemented by a variety of healthcare providers, including nurses, social workers, and health educators.
 SBIRT can be applied throughout the continuum of care and for a variety of patient populations.

-While SBIRT is recommended for alcohol use disorder, there is little evidence on its effectiveness for other substance use disorders.
-However, early studies suggest promising outcomes for substance use disorders related to marijuana, cocaine, heroin, opioids, and some stimulants.
+SBIRT is recommended for alcohol use disorder.
+There is little evidence on its effectiveness for other substance use disorders.
+However, early studies suggest that SBIRT has promising outcomes for people with SUDs involving marijuana, cocaine, heroin, opioids, and some stimulants.

-SBIRT has been adapted to use electronic devices such as computers and mobile devices to deliver screening and a brief intervention known as e-SBI (electronic screening and brief intervention). e-SBI is recommended by The Community Guide and the U.S. Preventive Services Task Force as an effective method for preventing excessive alcohol consumption.
+SBIRT has been adapted for use with electronic devices such as computers and mobile devices for an intervention called e-SBI (electronic screening and brief intervention), which is recommended by The Community Guide and the U.S. Preventive Services Task Force as an effective method for preventing excessive alcohol consumption.

 Program Clearinghouse Example

 Offers trainings, webinars, technical assistance, and information on SBIRT best practices.

 Guides primary care providers, mental health clinicians, and other healthcare providers through the steps of completing the SBIRT assessment and intervention.

 Organization(s): Baylor College of Medicine